OfficeDev/office-scripts-docs/docs/resources/scenarios/analyze-web-downloads.md

 ---
-title: 'Office Scripts sample scenario: Internet Traffic Analysis'
+title: 'Office Scripts sample scenario: Analyze web downloads'
 description: 'A sample that takes raw internet traffic data in an Excel workbook and determines the origin location, before organizing that information into a table.' ms.date: 02/18/2020
 localization_priority: Normal